Blinko1987/True-Fiber-T626Pro-V1.0.0.5-Firmware/README.md

 Above is extracted firmware for True Fiber T626Pro GPON from Thailand.

 ## Accessing Superadmin via UART
-This is necessary as all GPONS have different Superadmin passwords and telnet is not usually enabled.
-Alternatively you send me your backup config which you can get from your admin credentials and I'll get it for you.
+Doing this over UART is necessary as all GPONS have different Superadmin passwords and telnet is not usually enabled.
+Alternatively you can send me your backup config which you should be able to get from your admin(non superadmin) credentials and I will extract your superadmin.

 1. Connect UART (soldering required)
    - GND → board GND
    - TX (adapter) → RX (board)
    - RX (adapter) → TX (board)
-   Baud: 115200 8N1
+   Baud: 115200

-2. Open serial terminal (PuTTY, minicom, screen, etc.) at 115200 bps
+2. Open serial terminal (PuTTY, minicom, picocom, screen, etc.) at 115200

 3. Power on device → let it fully boot to login prompt and press enter.
 You will have a login screen.

-5. Login
+4. Login
    Username: ```admin```
    Password: ```$!%^kyw0rth```